Nina M. Browner, MD

 Professor, Department of Neurology, Genetics and the Genome Center

-- Dr. Wilhelmsen is seeing patients monthly on the third Thursday of the month at the Neurology Clinic on the 1st floor od the UNC Neuroscience Hospital
+- Dr. Wilhelmsen is seeing patients monthly on the third Thursday of the month at the Neurology Clinic on the first floor of the UNC Neuroscience Hospital.

 Eldad Hadar, MD